Pre-Approved Pro Bono Projects

 • Housing Element Investigation and Litigation Preparation: In an effort to ensure cities fulfill affordable and fair housing obligations, students will review housing plans and investigate compliance through Public Records Act requests and researching remedies for low-income residents.
 Supervised by a PLC attorney.

-• Immigrant Defenders Law Center #1—Legal Research & Writing: Volunteer will help protect juveniles fight their deportation cases by conducting legal research and writing for asylum merits hearings.
+• Immigrant Defenders Law Center #1—Legal Research & Writing for Asylum Seekers: Volunteer will help protect juveniles fight their deportation cases by conducting legal research and writing for asylum merits hearings.

-• Immigrant Defenders Law Center #2—Supporting Juvenile Immigration Removal Defense: Volunteers will assist youth designated as Unaccompanied Immigrant Children in removal proceedings by completing legal screenings, drafting supporting declarations, and completing forms/petitions to allow the children to gain status.
+• Immigrant Defenders Law Center #2—Directly Supporting Juvenile Immigration Removal Defense: Volunteers will assist youth designated as Unaccompanied Immigrant Children in removal proceedings by completing legal screenings, drafting supporting declarations, and completing forms/petitions to allow the children to gain status.

 • Immigration Removal Defense—Catholic Charities of OC: Students will provide legal assistance to clients in removal proceedings, which may include research for removal defenses, research and drafting motions, drafting declarations, researching country conditions, and preparing legal briefs.